python-hyper/h2/docs/source/basic-usage.rst

     while True:
         handle(sock.accept()[0])

 Alright.
-Let's run this, and then run our ``hyper`` command again.
+Let's run this, and then run our ``curl`` command again.

-This time, nothing is printed from our server, and the ``hyper`` side prints ``it works!``.
+This time, nothing is printed from our server, and the ``curl`` side prints ``it works!``.
 Success!
 Try running it a few more times, and we can see that not only does it work the first time, it works the other times too!